Types of Companies: 3 Essential Classifications in India

 Frequently Asked Questions(FAQs)

-How many kinds of companies are there?
+How many types of companies are there?

 There are 6 primary types of companies: